 Olguine designs knitwear and crochet patterns.
 She is a self taught knitter and has been establishing her craft since 2012.

-What We Love: On Onguine’s blog she shares about her knitting and crochet progress and other matters that are important to her.
-She is very active on Instagram.
+I Love: On Onguine’s blog she shares about her knitting and crochet progress and other matters that are important to her.
+She is active on Instagram.

 Olive Knits by Marie Greene

 Marie Greene is the designer behind the scenes of Olive Knits.
 She learned to knit at her grandmother’s side when she was around 10 or 11 years old and has never put her needles down.

 I Love: Marie’s designs are stunning and focus on seamless knitting.
 She has written a book “Seamless Knit Sweaters in 2 weeks.”

 Vincent is a designer of gorgeous knitted and crocheted items.
 His tagline says his desire for his creations.
 ‘Embrace, Spread and Stand In Your Own Light.’

 I Love: Vincent’s website features the wonderful designs he creates and his collections.
 You will find his updates on Instagram where he features what he is doing and creating.